If you travel to Costa Rica:

 Ojochal: Chilantro Resort and Hangout.
 They also have tent space.

 Rincon (in the Osa Peninsula): El Chontal Ecolodge.
-We camp there but there are several cabins available.
+Cabins and tent space.

 San Jose: Bekuo Hostel